Getting started with Tehama Administration

 icon

-See the Request Room access for users section and the Add Room access for users section in the Room Membership User Guide for more details.
+See section Propose Enclave members and section Add Enclave members in the Enclave Membership User Guide for more details.

-Also, see the Assign members to one or more Rooms section in the Organization User Guide for details on how to assign a member to one or more rooms from the MEMBERS tab.
+Also, see the Assign members to one or more Enclaves section in the Organization User Guide for details on how to assign a member to one or more Enclaves from the MEMBERS tab.

 - Log in to the Tehama Web UI.